Factor pre-training in Bayesian multivariate logistic models: Application to Madagascar Arthropod Data

-We analyze data from \citet{coral} measuring insect co-occurence.
-Insects are a vital component of any ecosystem, and characterizing their co-occurence is of paramount importance in studying factors related to community assembly and biodiversity.
-Data were gathered from 2874 samples at 53 sampling sites located across Madagascar.
-At each sampling site, insects were collected in Malaise traps, and categorized based on their DNA via COI metabarcoding \citep{coi_meta} and the OptimOTU pipeline \citep{dna_barcoding}.
-This produced 254,312 operational taxonomic units, which we refer to as \say{species}.
-Most are ultra-rare, with 211,187 of these species present in $\le 2$ samples.
-As covariates we included log-transformed sequencing depth, mean precipitation and temperature, their interaction and squares, and four trigonometric terms to adjust for seasonal effects ($\cos(2l\pi d_i/365), \sin(2l\pi d_i/365)$ with $l=1,2$, where $d_i$ denotes the day of sampling for the $i$th observation).
+We analyze data from \citet{coral} measuring arthropod co-occurence.
+Arthropods are a vital component of any ecosystem, and characterizing their co-occurrence is of paramount importance in studying factors related to community assembly and biodiversity.
+Data were collected from 284 samples at 53 sampling sites in Madagascar.
+At each sampling site, arthropods were collected in Malaise traps and categorized according to their DNA through COI metabarcoding \citep{coi_meta} and the OptimOTU pipeline \citep{dna_barcoding}.
+This produced 254312 operational taxonomic units, which we refer to as \say{species}.
+Most are ultra-rare, with 211187 of these species present in $\le 2$ samples.
+As covariates, we included log-transformed sequencing depth, mean precipitation and temperature, their interaction and squares, and four trigonometric terms to adjust for seasonal effects ($\cos(2l\pi d_i/365), \sin(2l\pi d_i/365)$ with $l=1,2$, where $d_i$ denotes the day of sampling for the $i$-th observation).
 We standardized continuous covariates to have zero mean and unit standard deviation.

-To allow comparisons to less computationally efficient alternatives, we initially focus our analysis on the $5656$ species that were observed at least 15 times.
+To allow comparisons with less computationally efficient alternatives, we initially focused our analysis on the $5656$ species that were observed at least 15 times.
 Using the approach of Section \ref{subsec:choice_k}, the estimated number of latent factors was $\hat k = 7$.
-We applied a random stratified $80\%-20\%$ split to the dataset, with the stratification ensuring that the hold out set contains roughly the same proportions of 0s and 1s as the training set.
-For choosing hyperparameters of \texttt{GMF}, we divided the hold out set in half into test and validation sets.
+We applied a random stratified $80\%-20\%$ split to the data set, with stratification ensuring that the holdout set contains roughly the same proportions of 0 and 1s as the training set.
+To choose the hyperparameters of \texttt{GMF}, we divided the holdout set into half into test and validation sets.
 All details are in the Supplement.

 Obtaining \texttt{FLAIR} estimates took $\sim 15$ minutes while the average running time of \texttt{GMF} for each hyperparameter configuration was approximately 1 hour with the quasi-Newton algorithm and more than 5 hours with the iterated least squares algorithm. \texttt{FLAIR} obtained an area under the curve on the validation set of 96.53\%, while \texttt{GMF} with the best hyperparameter configuration yielded 95.30\% and 78.28\% for the Newton method and iterated least squares algorithm respectively.
 Hence, \texttt{FLAIR} achieved better predictive performance with considerable less computing time.